MartinPagani/Py_Expense_template/README.md

 - [+] A new user can be created (Mandatory user information : Name)
 - [+] Users are stored in an external file for persistency
 - [+] When adding a new expense, Spender should be chosen among existing users
+- [+] An expense can be divided between several existing users.
+By default, total amount of the expense will be evenly split between all involved users and spender should automatically be checked as involved in the expense
+# Just save the involved users list + added calculate_balance function.
+- [+] New mandatory expense information : People involved in the expense
+# cf previous one